What is Cloud Computing: Definition, History, Types, Deployment models

 Cloud Computing Service Types

-There are three deployment models for cloud computing.
-Public, Private, and Hybrid cloud.
-The choice of deployment model depends on various factors, including data security, compliance requirements, control, scalability needs, cost considerations, and more.
-Organizations should assess their specific requirements and select the suitable cloud deployment strategy that aligns with their business goals.
+Cloud computing has three deployment models: Public, Private, and Hybrid cloud.
+Organizations can choose based on several factors: cost, data security, compliance requirements, high availability, scalability, and more.
+Typical organizations will assess the specific needs and select the suitable cloud deployment strategy that satisfies their business goals.

 Private cloud